 What is Inflammatory Bowel Disease?

-I have IBD and I am thinking of becoming pregnant.
-Will my disease make it harder for me to become pregnant?
+Can IBD make it harder for me to get pregnant?

-Women with ulcerative colitis and inactive Crohn’s disease are as likely to become pregnant as women without IBD.
-Active Crohn’s disease may decrease the ability to become pregnant by increasing inflammation in the pelvic organs.
-It may be more difficult to become pregnant if you have had surgery for IBD, as the surgery may have caused scar tissue to form in the pelvic region and around the fallopian tubes.
+In general, people with UC and inactive CD are as likely to get pregnant as those without IBD.
+Active CD may lower the ability to get pregnant by increasing inflammation in the pelvic organs.
+It may be harder to get pregnant if the person has had surgery for IBD, as the surgery may have caused scar tissue to form in the pelvic region and/or around the fallopian tubes.